 2 – Create Barriers for the squirrels

 Putting a physical barrier between wild animals and your crops is an obvious, but usually very effective, solution.
 You could make use of a mesh such as chicken wire, hardware cloth or bird netting.
+Here are the best squirrel-proof options:

 Whatever material you use, remember that squirrels are obviously great climbers, and can use nearby trees to get onto things they would have trouble climbing, so you might also have to make a roof over the plants to stop them from getting in that way.